BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/command_line_cheet_sheet.md

 You can use more complicated relative paths to go through multiple directories

-`cd ../../labs/bug-hunts` would take you up two levels (into the location that contains the directory that contains the directory you started in) then it will look for a sub directory named `labs` and a further subdirectory named `bug-hunts` which is where you end up.
+`cd ../../labs/bug-hunts` would take you up two levels (into the location that contains the directory that contains the directory you started in) then it will look for a sub directory named `labs` and a further subdirectory named `bug-hunts` which is where you end up when you hit <kbd>Enter</kbd>.

 You can also hit <kbd>Tab</kbd> to autofill directory names after typing the first couple characters.